jackesfonseca/netflix-interface/README.md

 Dedicated to REACT bootcamp project

 ## Access
-Clik [here](https://jackesfonseca.github.io/netflix-interface/) to be direted to the site
+Clik [here](https://jackesfonseca.github.io/netflix-interface/) to be directed to the site